-The SAMOS system uses internationally accepted message standards and communication protocols with participants and system operators.
-The SWIFT InterAct service which is compliant to the new ISO 20022 messaging standard is utilised.
+The MIRS and SAMOS systems uses internationally accepted message standards and communication protocols with participants and system operators.
+The SWIFT InterAct service, which is compliant with the new ISO 20022 messaging standard, is utilised.
 In September 2022, the South African payments industry migrated to the new ISO 20022 messaging standard.
-While SAMOS still uses MT messages (ISO 15022), a translator is used to convert MX (ISO 20022) messages received from the participants to MT to enable settlement.
+While MIRS is fully ISO20022 from March 2023, SAMOS still uses MT messages (ISO 15022), a translator is used to convert MX messages (ISO 20022) received from the participants into MT, to enable settlement.
 Similarly, messages sent from SAMOS to the participants are converted from MT to MX.
-Therefore, the flow of messages between the SAMOS system and the participants are in ISO 20022 messaging standard.
-The SAMOS system supports the appropriate internationally accepted standards for the communication of financial instructions.
+Therefore, the flow of messages between the SAMOS system and the participants is in the ISO 20022 messaging standard.
+The SAMOS system supports appropriate internationally accepted standards for the communication of financial instructions.
 All message formats comply with the SWIFT and ISO messaging standards.